christianacca/web-api-starter/docs/dev-tunnels.md

 Use the public URL printed for port `5000` as the API base URL.

-For GitHub App webhook delivery, append `/api/github/webhooks`.

 For a health check, append `/health`.

+For the supported workflow start path, append `/api/workflow/start`.

 ### App on port 5001